 MPH believes that extended families play an important role in the development of children.
 Therefore, it is important to include grandparents in the MPH community.
-In November, MPH grandparents and special friends are invited to spend part of the day at school with their grandchild(ren).
+In the fall, MPH grandparents and special friends are invited to spend part of the day at school with their grandchild(ren).
 Not everyone has grandparents who can participate in Grandparents Day, so this is also an opportunity for students to share this day with a special person in their lives, other than parents or guardians, who do not routinely participate in school events.
-Grandparents Day is a dress-up day for all students.